 Basic courtesy that Mama should have taught you: Don’t take, share, or use something that isn’t yours without permission.
 Now in fancier words…

-Nothing on this site (text, images, artwork, graphics, tutorials, guides, demos, downloads, etc) in part or full may be copied, altered, duplicated, redistributed, reposted, reproduced, or claimed as your own without permission.
-Copying all or any portion of this site without consent is illegal and punishable by law.
+Nothing on this site (text, images, artwork, graphics, tutorials, guides, demos, downloads, etc) should be copied, altered, duplicated, redistributed, reposted, reproduced, or claimed as your own without permission.
+Copying all or any portion of this site without consent could be illegal and punishable by law.

 I began Scratchmade Journal with the sole intention of encouraging others to embrace and explore creativity through art.
 (Read more about why I began this website here.)
 I constantly share my artwork and techniques, color charts and printables, in-depth information and discoveries, discounts and giveaways, and I’ve even shared art supplies with many of you.
 And I spend countless, unpaid hours every week doing so.